Home > growing blueberries in florida

 Control Methods

-Chemical Solutions: For more severe infestations, chemical insecticides and fungicides may be required.
+Use beneficial insects and biological controls first.
+Utilize organic pesticides and fungicides when necessary.
+Using chemical insecticides and fungicides for more severe infestations.
 Always read the labels of any chemical product.
 Follow the recommended application rates and safety precautions.

 Prevention Strategies